jseiglie/SideBarNavigation/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## How to run the project

-In the project directory, you can run:
+In the project directory run:

 ### `npm start`